Steven-Chang1114/TripleC-Educational/week2/nodejsnpm.md

 ```
 It should return the version you installed

 In the educational program we don't need to dive deep into Nodejs, it is just essential when building the React environment.
-However if you want to learn how to build backend with Node and Express (Nodejs backend framework), you can checkout the tutorial link below.
+However if you want to learn how to build backend server with Node and Express (Nodejs backend framework), you can checkout the tutorial link below.

 ## Tutorial (Optional)